oddbird/css-sandbox/src/scope/explainer.md

 as part of specificity,
 and then again in relation to proximity.

-At first that seemed potentially confusion, but after many conversations,
+At first that seemed potentially confusing, but after many conversations,
 I think it may be the most expected behavior.